bcornec/wod-set/profile/ADMIN-GUIDE.md

 # Deploying the infrastructure

 The overall infrastructure can run on physical servers or Virtual Machines.
-We usually designate one server for the frontend, one for the API-DB and PostgreSQL DB and a third (or more) server for the backend.
+We usually designate one server for the wod-frontend, one for the wod-api-db and a third (or more) server for the wod-backend.

 ![WoD Infrastucture](img/wod-infra-open-source.png "WoD Infrastucture")